openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 to do so.
 But it must be accompanied by a proactive process of actually removing the toggles and their branches within the code.

-In addition to using the Report as a central tool of overseeing the toggles, individual teams should create tickets in their backlogs for removing toggles according to their intended expiration dates.
+In addition to using the Report as a central tool for overseeing the toggles, individual teams should create tickets in their backlogs for removing toggles according to their intended expiration dates.